m-nabais/202001_cross_disorder_DNA/OUT_OF_SAMPLE_CLASSIFICATION/README.txt

 2. Some of the phenotype data cannot be publicly available, so I have provided code used for parsing of those files and uploaded a coded version of the phenotype files.

-"OSCA_smok_probes_MOM.txt" - contains CpGs that were identified by MOMENT has significantly associated with smoking status.
-We remove these probes in the within-trait prediction of SCZ.

 "all_disorders_mps.Robject" - contains all the withint and between-trait methylation profile scores.